Katerina (Kitty) Alexandrovna Shcherbatsky

 More Like A House Cat Than A Tiger

-Kitty Shcherbatsky starts out Anna Karenina looking set to be a high society girls that we see every week in Gossip Girl: she's excited to be attending a ball, and she's head over heels in love.
+Kitty Shcherbatsky starts out Anna Karenina like the kind of high society girls that we see in Gossip Girl: she's excited to be attending a ball, and she's head over heels in love.
 What could go wrong?

 Everything.
 At that ball she can't wait for, she expects her Prince Charming, Vronsky, to propose to her, but all he does is stare at Anna Karenina.
-She finally gets a proposal, but it's from that weird, overly intellectual, socially awkward guy, Levin.
+She finally gets a proposal, but it's from some weird, overly intellectual, socially awkward guy (Levin).
 She turns down Levin and has to go to a German spa to get over the shock and heartbreak of losing Vronsky.

 Kitty has a revelation at the German spa.
 She realizes that she can't try to be something she's not.
 She's not some kind of high society seductress, and she's also not a charitable lady like Varenka.
 She has to be true to herself: honest, caring, and perfect for Levin.